webplatform/docs/guides/advanced_selectors_guide/index.md

  font-weight: bold;
 }</syntaxhighlight>

 Take care to specify these rules in the same order as they are shown in above, because otherwise they might not work as you expect.
 This is due to the way specificity causes later rules in the style sheet to override earlier rules.
-Specificity is covered in more detail in the article titled [[Inheritance and cascade]].
+Specificity is covered in more detail in the article titled [[tutorials/inheritance_and_cascade|Inheritance and cascade]].

 As another example, the <code>:focus</code> pseudo-class is also useful as a usability aid in forms.
 For example, you can highlight the input field that has the active blinking cursor inside it with a rule like this: